Managing Engines

 To manually start an engine instance version 5.0.0 and later that has been installed from a tarball and has been configured to use a proxy server, you must define the proxy properties as environment variables when you start the engine.
 You can copy the required environment variables from the installation script generated for the self-managed deployment.

-For more information about using a proxy server, see the Data Collector documentation or the Transformer documentation.
+For more information about using a proxy server, see the appropriate engine documentation:

 1. In the Control Hub Navigation panel, click Set Up > Deployments.